aridjayarecipes/cutesrecipes.web.app/content/post/1735-recipe-of-award-winning-blueberry-lemon-monkey-bread.md

 1. Fold in all blueberries and juice to cream cheese mixture.
 Set aside.
 1. Melt butter and make sugar and cinnamon mixture in separate bowls.Set aside
 1. Cut all biscuits into 8 Pieces, set aside in big bowl.
-1. Coat all pieces butter, then sugar &amp; cinnamon mixture. (you may need to make more melted butter and sugar cinnamon mixture) this takes time, try to work fast. (they don’t have to be perfect)
+1. Coat all pieces butter, then sugar & cinnamon mixture. (you may need to make more melted butter and sugar cinnamon mixture) this takes time, try to work fast. (they don’t have to be perfect)
 1. Set aside after coating each one.
 1. Add to cream cheese mixture.
 Fold in easy till all is cover with the blueberries mixture.
 1. Spray pan